March 14th 2019

-18 health and beauty lessons learned from the supers
+18 health and beauty lessons we've learned from the supers

-How do the supers keep fit, healthy and looking better than ever?
+How do supermodels keep fit, healthy and looking better than ever?
 We looked back at their words of beauty wisdom throughout the years

 There are models and then there are supermodels, and no other group was bigger than the 90s ‘supers.’